BMW iDrive: BMW Operating System 9 [iDrive 9.0]

 BMW introduced iDrive 9 in November 2023, starting with mainly compact models, like the BMW X1 and 2 Series, with later rollout to X2 and 1 Series. iDrive 9 is based on Android OS and is built on Android Open Source Platform (AOSP).

-iDrive 9 features new user interface, redesigned menu structure, which is more intuitive than iDrive 8, deeper integration with apps and services, and improved overall system performance. iDrive 9 got rid of the iconic rotary knob, making the system touchscreen only.
+iDrive 9 features new user interface, redesigned menu structure, which is more intuitive than iDrive 8, deeper integration with apps and services, and improved overall system performance.
+On most models, iDrive 9 got rid of the iconic rotary knob, making the system touchscreen only.

 iDrive 9 is a system intended for lower-end BMW vehicles, being the reason for the removal of the rotary knob.

 iDrive 9.0 is available on the following BMW models: